HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During Scans.md

 ## Performance Issues

-When `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` options are set to `true` on the Windows machine the `AvgCPULoadFactor` is ignored which can lead to performance issues.
+When `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` options are set to `true` on the Windows machine the `AvgCPULoadFactor` value set on Microsoft Antivirus Policy is ignored which can lead to performance issues.

 ```powershell
 Get-MpPreference | Select ScanAvgCPULoadFactor, DisableCpuThrottleOnIdleScans, ScanOnlyIfIdleEnabled